Music is life

 But they are none the wiser (just like the equally philistine Darwin) why this human activity has such a determining impact on their lives.
 What has to offer?

-But let us start with the preliminary.
+But let us begin with the preliminary.

 ~~{}~~